Jupyter Extension for Visual Studio Code

 Working with other Languages

-The Jupyter Extension supports other languages such as Julia and R (as well as Python) in VS Code Insiders with our new Native Notebooks Experience!
+The Jupyter Extension supports other languages in addition to Python such as Julia, R, and C# in VS Code Insiders with our latest Native VS Code Notebooks Experience!

 Step 1.
 Install VS Code Insiders